Gardening Tips

 • pH Levels: Grass thrives in soil with a pH level between 6 and 7.
 Test your soil's pH level and adjust it as needed to create an optimal environment for grass growth.
 Source

-• Drainage: Proper drainage is essential for preventing waterlogging, which can lead to root rot and other issues.
+• Drainage: Proper Drainage is essential for preventing waterlogging, which can lead to root rot and other issues.
 Ensure your garden soil has good drainage properties to support healthy grass roots.

 • Nutrient Content: Grass requires essential nutrients like nitrogen, phosphorus, and potassium for healthy growth.
 Choose soil that is rich in these nutrients or supplement with fertilizers as needed.